-Selective laser sintering (SLS) is available in nylon or Laserform A6 steel.
+Selective laser sintering (SLS) is available in Nylon or Laserform A6 steel

-Casting creates small quantities of production-ready parts.
+Urethane casting creates small quantities of production-ready parts

 About Additive Manufacturing

-Why ProtoCAM additive manufacturing?
+Why use ProtoCAM for your additive manufacturing project?

-- Zero or near-zero tooling costs, which are usually rather high
+- Zero or near-zero tooling costs, which are usually rather high with other production methods

 - Low production cost overhead